Over the last few years of working on my own personal finances and discussing with friends, I’ve come across plenty of money excuses.

 It’s why it’s so important to learn about investing, investing scams, read money books, and have a long-term investing strategy in-place.

-Stock markets for example, will fluctuate daily, weekly, monthly, and yearly.
-The goal is to diversify that money between stocks and
+The stock market, for example, will fluctuate daily, weekly, monthly, and yearly.
+The goal is to diversify that money between stocks and bonds and hold for the long-term.

 Final Thoughts on Money Excuses